 Rohan is a 13-year-old happy child.
-He was good in studies, participated in extracurricular activities and was the apple of his parents’ eyes.
+He was good in his studies, participated in extracurricular activities, and was the apple of his parents’ eyes.
 All of a sudden his behavior changed.
-He became a recluse, refused to go out to play and became irritable.
+He became a recluse, refused to go out to play, and became irritable.
 His parents tried every trick in the book to know the reason for this sudden change in his behavior, but could not find out the reason.
 One day the kid attempted suicide by trying to jump from his building.
 He was lucky that his neighbors noticed and saved him.
 His parents were severely worried and scheduled a visit to the psychiatrist.
 After a few sessions with the psychiatrist, they came to know that Rohan was playing an internet game, which was forcing him to indulge in risky behavior and suicide.
-A vigilant parent might have easily avoided this situation by knowing a few Kids internet safety tips.
+A vigilant parent might have easily avoided this situation by knowing a few Kids’ internet safety tips.

 Lurking games leading to Tragedy